OtaK/b0xx-viewer-rs/README.md

 ### Linux and macOS

+Your user needs to be a member of the `dialout` group to access the serial ports exposed over USB.

+To do so, run one of the following:

+* `` sudo usermod -aG dialout `whoami` ``
+* `` sudo gpasswd -a `whoami` dialout ``

-Download the executable, and launch it through a terminal.
+Then download the executable, and launch it through a terminal.

 ### Options